DiarkoWithACow/git-essential-training-5988161/gitStatusDemo.md

 This is a new line.
-This is a change
+This is a change.
+LAlala